SpaceStation09/contract-test-snippet/README.md

 # Contract Test Snippet

-This is a vscode snippet to help developers to write test files in more convenient way.
+This is a vscode snippet to help developers to write test files in more convenient way (for hardhat framework with ethers.js).
 It includes several commonly used functions.

 ## Language Support